 A fancy feature I appreciate is the LEDs on this monitor.
 There is 2 part for this feature, the front bit and back bit.
 The front bit has this sexy line at the bottom that helps to glow the table surface well, good for me as I prefer to play in the dark and finding stuff on my table without ample light can be tough.

 On the back, you have few LED line which work best when the monitor is place towards the wall creating a nice subtle glow onto the wall and around the monitor.
-I wish it offered the full RGB spectrum 16.8millions colors because for now is only comes in Red, Blue and Green.
-I do hop the high end models comes with full spectrum which will be interest to many.
+I wish it offered the full RGB spectrum colors because for now is only comes in Red, Blue and Green, looking forward to the future revision with full RGB spectrum.

-There is a small toggle at the bottom to access the monitor menu, is rather lose and I wish is was firm and had better analog feedback.
+There is a small toggle at the bottom of the monitor which access the monitor menu, is rather lose and I wish is was firm and had better analog feedback.
 Pulling the toggle towards you tweaks shadow control, 50-60% good sweet spot.
 Pushing toggle backwards enable which port to receive video signal from.
 To the right adjust the LED intensity and the color of choice.
 To the left to choose color profile modes.
 Pushing upward on the center show the basic menu settings.

-Gaming on big monitor has another advantage the distance between you and and the monitor.
-Typical 23-27 inch monitors you can play 50-60cm distance and anything further feels awkward.
-Whereas on the 31.5inch you can play 60cm distance like me due to my short table distance or much more comfortable at 1 meter away and in my opinion feels like playing on console like PS4 and Xbox.
-So this monitor can work well with console and pc gaming.
-Watching movies full screen at 2 meters away is amazing especially being a 16:9 ratio, whereas on 21:9 ratio it creates weird black box on the side for the video you cant get full screen experience.
+Gaming on 32 inch monitor has another advantage, the distance between you and and the monitor can be further apart.
+Typically on 23-28 inch monitors you can play 50-60cm distance and anything further feels awkward.
+Whereas on the 31.5 inch you can play 80cm to a meter away and in my opinion the experience feels like playing on console like Playstation and Xbox, yes this monitor support console platform too.
+Watching movies at full screen 2 meters away is amazing especially being a 16:9 aspect ratio (compared to 21:9 ratio) you can get to view in full screen.